10th January 2018

-Wildlife watching is one of the favourite outdoor activities in Lake District at any time of the year.
-From any one of our Lake District cottages, you are never far from areas where you can view myriad varieties of wildlife, including red squirrel, red deer, roe deer, shaggy highland cattle and, if you’re lucky, the Lakeland otter.
+Wildlife watching is one of our favourite outdoor activities at any time of the year and from our collection of Cumbrian cottages, you are never far from a variety of flora and fauna, including red squirrel, roe deer, highland cattle and, if you’re lucky, the Lakeland otter.

-View red deer at Martindale Reserve
+Red Deer at Martindale Reserve

 Otters at Ambleside Pier

-England’s sole remaining Golden Eagle
+England’s sole surviving Golden Eagle

 The rarity of this bird means that wherever you’re staying in the Lake District, Haweswater should be first on the visit list for a spot of unique wildlife watching.
 The hike will be arduous, but if you are patient and in the right place at the right time, you stand a small chance of spotting England’s sole surviving Golden Eagle.

 We’ve barely scratched the surface of wildlife watching in the Lake District and there a plenty of other opportunities to spot a whole host of local residents, from seals, whales and seabirds of all shapes and sizes, to wader, ducks and geese.
 So be sure to pack your camera and get ready to make some lasting memories.